7+ Epic East Coast USA Road Trip Routes (Itineraries + Tips)

 Blue Ridge Parkway

-From Bret Love & Mary Gabbett of Green Global Travel
+From Bret Love and Mary Gabbett of Green Global Travel

 One of America’s most iconic road trips, the Blue Ridge Parkway runs nearly 500 miles through North Carolina and Virginia, connecting the Great Smoky Mountains and Shenandoah National Parks.